kubeedge/sedna/examples/multiedgetracking/tutorial/README.md

 1. Put the AI model in the correct directory.
 2. Add the query images used by ReID to find a target.
-3. Configure hyperparameters for pedestrian detection and ReID.
+3. Configure parameters such as ReID threshold or RTSP streaming server.